 - reducing close contact

-- wearing a mask whenever it is not possible to maintain a safe distance
+- wearing a mask whenever possible in all situations

 - hand hygiene (soap wash and hand sanitation)